 As a marine ecologist, Maeva is passionate about connecting people to nature, using education and filmmaking as tools.
 She recently completed a Graduate Certificate in Education and Communication at Royal Roads University (2015).
 Prior to that, she completed a Masters in marine ecology (Univ. of Victoria, 2012), a BSc. in biology (Univ. of Quebec in Montreal, 2007) and technical diploma in tourism (College Montmorency, 2000).
 Her involvement has been mostly in ocean outreach and education since 2009.
 Some of her projects include: Fish Eye Project Live Dive events, POLAR Arctic bulletin Editor, film workshops with youth, community monitoring initiatives using video, University Antarctic expedition, ShoreZone Coastal Mapping by helicopter using imagery, marine ecology surveys in the Arctic on board an Icebreaker, studying deep-sea ecosystems using video and sonar, etc. Founding the Fish Eye Project non-profit with Mike Irvine came naturally as a stepping stone after doing marine education activities for World Oceans Day for a few years in a row.
 In her spare time, she loves spending time with her family, sailing, scuba diving, yoga, and hiking.

-David is a doctoral candidate and sessional instructor in education at the University of Victoria.
-He holds a fellowship with the Centre for Co-operative and Community Based Economics, is the BC representative for the Canadian Association of Adult Education and a local social and environmental activist.
+David completed his PhD in education at the University of Victoria.
+He held a fellowship with the Centre for Co-operative and Community Based Economics, is the BC representative for the Canadian Association of Adult Education and a local social and environmental activist.
 Living on the land of the Coast Salish people, David appreciates the knowledge and wisdom enshrined in the long history of the “Salt Water People”.
 He has come to embrace the magic of the ocean and understand the complexity of the relationship we share with the sea.
 David understands the environment not as a resource to be controlled or extracted but rather as a complex system of living organisms in which he is a part.
 For David, Fish Eye Project is about sharing, learning and appreciating the ocean and all it has to offer.
 He hopes that people will begin to rethink the impact they have on future generations before it is too late.
 Fish Eye Project does this through place-based education, delivering the power of real-lived experiences to create a meaningful learning environment to anyone with an internet connection.
 David unwinds by exploring and connecting with nature.